mrocklin/mrocklin.github.io/usage-based-pricing.md

     -   couldn't finish that project that was critical to your business and which you were just able to finish in a couple weeks since using us

-        (priceless)
+        (the value of which only you can determine, but is probably high)

 -  **Customer**: Oh yeah, I guess that's right.
 I guess this is worth the
    $2,000 you're asking for

--  **Us** actually, now that I think about it, we should probably be charging you much more
+-  **Us:** actually, now that I think about it, we should probably be charging you much more

     (I never actually said this last part, but it was a frequent thought).

 There were two problems here:

-1.  **We capture only a small fraction** of the benefit we provide to users
+1.  **We captured only a small fraction** of the benefit we provided to users
-2.  **Users feel bad** about the small fraction that we do capture
+2.  **Users felt bad** about the small fraction that we do capture

-Something is clearly wrong here.
+Something was clearly wrong here.
 Users value our product beyond what they pay (they’re getting a great deal!) but they feel like they’re getting screwed, and that's not good for anyone.